Black tea: Composition and research

-Plain black tea without sweeteners or additives contains caffeine, but negligible quantities of calories or nutrients.
-Black teas from Camellia sinensis contain polyphenols, such as flavonoids, which are under preliminary research for their potential to affect blood pressure and blood lipids as risk factors for cardiovascular disease, but overall this research remains inconclusive.
+Black teas from Camellia sinensis contain flavonoids, which are under preliminary research for their potential to affect blood pressure and blood lipids as risk factors for cardiovascular disease.
 Long-term consumption of black tea only slightly lowered systolic and diastolic blood pressures (about 1–2 mmHg).
 Black tea consumption may be associated with a reduced risk of stroke, but there is only limited research to evaluate this possibility.

 Meta-analyses of observational studies concluded that black tea consumption does not affect the development of oral cancers in Asian or Caucasian populations, esophageal cancer or prostate cancer in Asian populations, or lung cancer.